Kimono Dressing Workshop <Shared>

 This is a shared program that other groups may join.
 You can also arrange a private program here.

 ◆ Learn how to put on a lavish Japanese kimono from a licensed kimono expert

 ◆ Choose from a variety of elegant kimono styles (including samurai and geisha styles)

 ◆ Have a photoshoot in your kimono with a genuine gold folding screen and/or in front of Zojoji Temple/Tokyo Tower (weather permitting)

 WHAT YOU CAN EXPECT

 The kimono is the most traditional of Japanese garments.
 Usually made of silk, it is a ceremonial dress of many layers that is both exquisite yet versatile.
-Once the de-facto dress of Japan, they are now mostly used for highly important occasions and come in many lavish varieties.
-Unsurprisingly, with their many layers and complex designs, kimono are famously difficult to put on and for many years Japanese women would take lessons in kimono dressing.
+Once the de-facto dress of Japan, kimono are now mostly used for highly important occasions and come in many lavish varieties.
+Unsurprisingly, with their many layers and complex designs, kimono are famously difficult to put on and Japanese women of the past would for many years take lessons in the art kimono dressing.
 Our kimono dressing workshop is an opportunity to learn this historic skill.

-In this program, you will be taught the many facets to kimono wearing by a professional kimono instructor.
+In this program, you will be taught the many facets to kimono dressing by a professional instructor.
 As you dress, you will also learn a bit about the history and culture of this fascinating garment.
-Then, once dressed, our instructors will give you will have the opportunity to have a photoshoot next to our gorgeous gold screen and/or (weather permitting) at one of the nearby attractions.
+After, you will have the opportunity to have a photoshoot next to our gorgeous gold screen and/or (weather permitting) at one of the nearby attractions.
 Common photospots in the past have included: Tokyo Tower, Zojoji Temple, and Shibakoen Park.